 The seat of Cascade County, Great Falls is the third-largest city by population in Montana and sits at the edge of the Rocky Mountains, with the great Missouri River running right through it.
 Of all the metropolitan areas tracked by the council, Great Falls has the lowest cost of living of all the Rocky Mountain states.

 Located near Casper Mountain in east-central Wyoming, Casper is the second-largest city in the state, after Cheyenne.
-Formerly an oil-boom town, Casper has over 58,000 residents and is attractive, thanks to its supply of affordable housing.
+Formerly an oil-boom town, Casper has about 58,700 residents and is attractive, thanks to its supply of affordable housing.
 Casper has the lowest cost of living among Wyoming’s major cities.

 SoFi Home Loans